yitzikc/mre-alarm-timer/README.md

 * _c_ - Set the initial _count_ in seconds.
 The default value is 60.
 * _i_ - Set the _increment_ in seconds.
 The default value is 60.
+* _v_ - Set the _volume_ of the alarm.
+A value between 0 and 100.
+The default is 50.
 If the value is set to _0_ the behavior changes.
 A click would instead set the count back to the initial count value.

 Example: for running the MRE locally with an initial count of 30 seconds, incremented by 15 seconds whenever the counter is clicked: